OGSecOps/Dynamic-DNSAdmin-tool/README.md

 ##IMPORTANT:

-The file functions.php is where you can Data Base connection settings and ip scope.
+The file functions.php is where you can change Data Base connection settings, Ip scope for arpa resolution and nsupdate directory.

 ##Intended functionality